CarlosSiordia/CarlosSiordia/README.md

   - Astro Framework
 - 👯 I’m looking forward to collaborating on creative and innovative projects, especially in mobile development.
 - ✔ Ask me about anything tech-related — I’m always happy to help if it's in my domain! 😉
-- Outside tech: 🥊 I enjoy contact sports, 🎶 listening to music, and 🌄 admiring beautiful landscapes.
+- Outside tech: 🥊 I enjoy contact sports, and 🎶 listening to music.
 - 📫 Reach out to me at: [cf0810003@gmail.com](mailto:cf0810003@gmail.com)